-- 1 "In order to receive the aids, we need to select the independent - 2 countries, namely countries that are satellite to neither the - 3 United States nor Soviet. - 4 "With these kinds of countries, we have force on the - 5 international stage.
+- 1 countries, namely countries that are satellite to neither the - 2 United States nor Soviet. - 3 "With these kinds of countries, we have force on the - 4 international stage.
 The United States want to suppress us.
-The - 6 Soviet also wants to suppress us through Vietnam.
-Therefore, we - 7 have to have friends in the world, the friends that are not, - 8 [corrects the interpreter], in any league." - 9 [14.55.15] - 10 I'm nearly finished with this rather tedious reading but under - 11 point 2, it says there's a new ERN in English, 00424114.
-And - 12 the conclusion that they reach is that: - 13 "They say that their aids are unconditional.
-However, any aid is - 14 conditional; for instance, they want to influence or get support - 15 from us.
-But this issue is alright. - 16 "Therefore, anything that serves our revolution benefits our - 17 revolution.
-We can take and thank them." - 18 After that, on the same page, although in French it goes over the - 19 page, it explains that assistance from Sweden will be used for - 20 the purchase of materials and from Yugoslavia, for the purchase - 21 of medicines. - 22 Were you aware of this document and would you say that the - 23 position that appears in this document, namely that assistance is - 24 accepted from countries where you can be sure of not becoming - 25 dependent upon them or undergoing pressure from them, is that
+The - 5 Soviet also wants to suppress us through Vietnam.
+Therefore, we - 6 have to have friends in the world, the friends that are not, - 7 [corrects the interpreter], in any league." - 8 [14.55.15] - 9 I'm nearly finished with this rather tedious reading but under - 10 point 2, it says there's a new ERN in English, 00424114.
+And - 11 the conclusion that they reach is that: - 12 "They say that their aids are unconditional.
+However, any aid is - 13 conditional; for instance, they want to influence or get support - 14 from us.
+But this issue is alright. - 15 "Therefore, anything that serves our revolution benefits our - 16 revolution.
+We can take and thank them." - 17 After that, on the same page, although in French it goes over the - 18 page, it explains that assistance from Sweden will be used for - 19 the purchase of materials and from Yugoslavia, for the purchase - 20 of medicines. - 21 Were you aware of this document and would you say that the - 22 position that appears in this document, namely that assistance is - 23 accepted from countries where you can be sure of not becoming - 24 dependent upon them or undergoing pressure from them, is that - 25 concordant with what you yourself were able to observe during the